Inbound marketing is all about creating content that your contacts want to read.

 - Do you want the customer to convert as a direct result of receiving your email?

 - Is the email recipient ready to convert?

 - Is your email list segmented appropriately for this email send?

-- Lead Generation: When creating a lead magnet for lead generation, it is important to consider the type of person that you wish to target.
+- Lead generation: When creating a lead magnet for lead generation, it's important to consider the type of person that you wish to target.
 To create an attractive resource, marketers need to be aware of what is likely to attract their target customer.

-- Email Copy: People change the way they speak according to the person listening.
+- Email copy: People change the way they speak according to the person listening.
 We think email marketers should apply the same principle to emails.
 Tailoring email copy to the recipient may take time but will improve the way your content is received.
-Whilst it is important to be consistent with your brand messaging, small adaptations to your email copy change the way your message is perceived.
+Whilst it's important to be consistent with your brand messaging, small adaptations to your email copy change the way your message is perceived.

-- Segment your email list: Segment your email list to discover opportunities within your existing customer base.
+- Segmentation: Segment your email list to discover opportunities within your existing customer base.
 When creating a buyer persona, the personas need to relate in some way to a segment of your customer base.
 Segmentation allows you to identify coherent customer groups which you can target.
 The persona works in conjunction with the segment to build a more detailed and coherent picture of the recipient.

 The benefits of using buyer personas for email marketing